 Bev is a dazed man with a father in prison and an inability to be touched by women.
 He attends a trust seminar in Tampa at the behest of his unstable mother and he’s able to share that his father is a murderer.
 As the 3-day seminar goes on and Bev tries to grapple with his family trauma amongst a group of participants whose issues aren’t nearly as traumatic, we keep learning more about his father and the story keeps getting worse.

 The dynamite ensemble cast is full of comedians and performers who mine for laughs where there should be none.
 It’s a magic trick in tone.
 The lead is played by Brennan Lee Mulligan in an astounding feat.
 Co-directors Burch and Mechanik, who previously made All You Can Eat (which we screened in 2014) have a genius eye for digging deep into strange holes of human behavior.
 In the previous short, a reality TV crew has a troubling response after hearing about a mass shooting.
 Here, we explore the world of novelty therapy, as well as offering a grave new perspective on pageants.
 NoBudge is thrilled to present the film as an Online Premiere.
 (26 minutes).
 Directed, Edited, Produced by Samy Burch & Alex Mechanik.
 Written by Samy Burch.
 Starring Brennan Lee Mulligan.
-With Max Jenkins, Nicole Spiezio, John Early and Jordan Byron Kinley.
+With Max Jenkins, Nicole Spiezio, Joe Pera, John Early, Jordan Byron Kinley, Kira Pearson.